atheiman/django-reviews/README.md

 ## More configuration

 These base classes are not that complex currently.
 To see all available fields, simply [browse the code](https://github.com/atheiman/django-reviews/blob/master/reviews/models.py)

+## Features to be added

+- [ ] prevent user submitting multiple reviews